Customer Assurance for Food Packaging Materials: Points to Consider

 In general, suppliers can appropriately honor reasonable requests for assurances of a product's compliance with applicable regulations and relevant quality specifications.
 Assurance can take a variety of forms; the form most suitable to a given situation will depend on the customer's requirements and what a supplier's policies allow in the way of a response to such customer requests.

-The common approaches to customer assurance with respect to the U.S. Food and Drug Administration (FDA) and U.S. Department of Agriculture (USDA) compliance of food-packaging materials, and the major issues involved in each approach, are discussed below.
+The common approaches to customer assurance with respect to the U.S. Food and Drug Administration (FDA) and U.S. Department of Agriculture (USDA) compliance with food-packaging materials, and the major issues involved in each approach, are discussed below.

 A. Forms of Assurance